aheissenberger/gatsby-starter-netlify-cms/src/content/sections/about/index.md

       our experienced team and partners.
     heading: Experience
     image: /img/chart.png
-    subheading: Proven track record in project handling
+    subheading: ''
   - description: >-
       CONDA has already successfully financed more than 90 projects, with a total invested capital of over €20 million.
-The team has the experience and the knowledge to handle projects of every size all over Europe, from €100,000 up to several million euros.
+The team has the experience and the knowledge to handle projects all over Europe, from €100,000 up to several million euros.
     heading: Success
     image: /img/invest.png
     subheading: ' '
-  - description: >
+  - description: >-
-      CONDA ́s goal is to not just to be another crowdinvesting platform.
       Our mission is to create the financial market of the future.
-We are building a community-based ecosystem for fast and secure crowdfinancing, based on blockchain technology and combined with traditional forms of financing.
+We are building a decentralized network protocol for issuing and managing tokenized equity offerings of SMEs, Start-ups and Real Estate Projects.
     heading: Blockchain Technology
     image: /img/brain.png
     subheading: ' '